pypy/pypy/pypy/doc/introduction.rst

 =============

 In common parlance, PyPy has been used to mean two things.
-The first is the :ref:`RPython translation toolchain <rpython:rpython>`, which is a framework for generating dynamic programming language implementations.
+The first is the :ref:`RPython translation toolchain <rpython:index>`, which is a framework for generating dynamic programming language implementations.
 And the second is one particular implementation that is so generated -- an implementation of the Python_ programming language written in